Panenco/panenco-ui/src/components/avatar/README.md

 - src - link to image;
 - alt - alt text for avatar;
 - size - avatar size;
-- className - avatar classname, allow to override styles;
+- className - avatar class name, allow to override styles;
 - children - content of the Avatar
-- tooltip - show tooltip;
-- tooltipProps - props for tooltip component;
 - imgProps - props for Avatar image

 If there is an error loading the avatar image, the component